angular/angular/aio/content/guide/built-in-directives.md

 {@a ngFor}
 ## Listing items with `NgFor`

-You can use the `NgFor` directive to present a list of items.
+Use the `NgFor` directive to present a list of items.

 1. Define a block of HTML that determines how Angular renders a single item.